Nisha318/Nisha318.github.io/_posts/2024-07-02-ignite-tryhackme-walkthrough.md

 ---

 In this TryHackMe Ignite room walkthrough, I exploit a Remote Code Execution (RCE) vulnerability in Fuel CMS version 1.4.1 (CVE-2018-16763).
 The objective was to gain command execution on the target, understand how the exploit works, and identify ways to defend against such vulnerabilities.
+This walkthrough covers not only how to gain remote command execution but also how to escalate privileges using credential reuse via misconfigured application credentials to achieve root access.

 👉 [TryHackMe Ignite Room](https://tryhackme.com/room/ignite)